SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 <td>We can optimize the algorithm by instead of checking until <code><strong>n-1</strong></code>, checking divisors only until <code><strong>√n</strong></code>.
 Think of the reasons why this is so.</td>
 </tr></table>

-### Problem: check for a prime number.
-Break operator
+### Problem: Check for a Prime Number.
+Break Operator

 You are tasked to write a function that takes a single input **n** integer and checks if it is prime.
 This can be implemented by checking if **n** is divisible by any numbers in the range between 2 and √n.